Reflections

 What long-term practitioners tend to report

 Old students with years of practice rarely describe dramatic breakthroughs when asked about their practice.
 They more often describe small, gradual shifts in how they relate to difficulty: fewer automatic reactions in ordinary situations, a slightly longer pause before speaking in anger, a little more room around discomfort.
 None of this is loud.
 Most of it is only visible over long stretches of time.
+The recognizing-progress guide covers this pattern in more detail.

 This is one of the quieter kinds of evidence that something is working.
 It is also why the tradition emphasizes consistency over any particular experience.